L-HommeSage/Projet-js-2019-2020/README.md

 # Projet-js-2019-2020
- projet js technologie web watermelon
+ projet js technologie web : Watermelon

-This project was realize by:
+This project was made by:

 Antoniadis Pablo
 Vendrame Bastien

-from G1 inter SI.
+from Gr1 inter SI.